krishaamer/green-filter-research/research/literature/design.md

 | Labelling         | Provide labels to influence choice (for example CO2 footprint labels)                     |
 | Functional Design | Design the environment and choice architecture so the desired behavior is more convenient |

-Wee, Choong and Low (2021)’s 7 types of nudge
+7 types of nudge by Wee, Choong and Low (2021)

 -   Bain et al. (2012) “Promoting pro-environmental action in climate change deniers” **(Need access!)**
 -   Allcott (2011) “Social norms and energy conservation” **(Need access!)**
 -   Schuitema and Bergstad (2018) “Acceptability of Environmental Policies” **(Need access!)**
 -   Nilsson et al. (2016) “The road to acceptance: Attitude change before and after the implementation of a congestion tax” **(Need access!)**
--   Wirani, Nabarian and Romadhon (2022) students in Indonesia enjoy using Kahoot and it’s gamification elements are perceived to have positive impact on individual learning outcomes so they are happy to continue using it.
--   Berger, Lange and Stahl (2022) **(Need access!)**
+-   Berger, M., Lange and Stahl (2022) **(Need access!)**
 -   Anon.
 (2022c)
 -   Climatiq (2023) Automate GHG emission calculations
 -   EarthCheck (2023) sustainable tourism certification
 -   LFCA (2023) corporate climate action
 -   Greenhouse Gas Protocol (2023) standards to measure and manage emissions
--   Anon. (n.d.h) game company going green
 -   Playing for the Planet Alliance (2021)

+#### Gamification {#gamification}

+-   Wirani, Nabarian and Romadhon (2022) students in Indonesia enjoy using Kahoot and it’s gamification elements are perceived to have positive impact on individual learning outcomes so they are happy to continue using it.
+-   Anon. (n.d.g) game company going green
+-   Ant Forest (螞蟻森林) is a success story of gamified nature protection.
+-   Gamification makes uses of nudges.

-#### *Design Implications* {#design-implications-6}
+#### *Design Implications* {#design-implications-3}

 -   What if there was a “Green Filter” on every product everywhere?
 -   Become a Sustainability-Aware App or Game.